-A Wyke, B Econ, Dip in Law, Grad Dip ACG, AGIA
+A. Wyke, BEcon, Dip in Law, GradDipACG, AGIA

-Ms Wyke joined Aveo Group to the position of Company Secretary in March 2016.
-Ms Wyke is experienced governance professional with over 15 years of legal, compliance and company secretarial experience obtained through the funds management sector, primarily in property and financial services, as well as not-for-profit sectors.
-Ms Wyke is solicitor of the Supreme Court of NSW and holds a Bachelor of Economics from Macquarie University, Diploma in Law from Legal Practitioners Admission Board and a Graduate Diploma of Applied Corporate Governance from the Governance Institute of Australia.
+Ms Wyke joined Aveo Group in the position of Company Secretary in March 2016.
+Ms Wyke is an experienced governance professional with over 15 years of legal, compliance and company secretarial experience obtained through the funds management sector, primarily in property and financial services, as well as not-forprofit sectors.
+Ms Wyke is a solicitor of the Supreme Court of NSW and holds a Bachelor of Economics from Macquarie University, a Diploma in Law from the Legal Practitioners Admission Board and a Graduate Diploma of Applied Corporate Governance from the Governance Institute of Australia.